What is the Peer Mentor Program?

-The Peer Mentor Program is an organization for first-year freshman that is led by upper-level students.
+The Peer Mentor Program is an organization that supports first-year students and is led by upperclassmen.
 Peer Mentors now have the opportunity to enroll in an internship class consisting of one credit hour.
 Peer Mentors can earn up to three total credit hours.
 Often Peer Mentors contribute personal experiences to the class, lead discussions, help students with challenges in their first semester, develop relationships with students in the class, and help students to get involved at UL.

 Who Are Peer Mentors?